-Tucson Water suggests residential and business customers insulate exposed water pipes, plumbing, and backflow assemblies as part of their preparation for winter and the frigid air that sometimes finds its way into southern Arizona.
+Tucson Water recommends that residential and business customers insulate exposed water pipes, plumbing, and backflow assemblies as part of their preparation for winter and the frigid air that sometimes finds its way into southern Arizona.

 - Wrap exposed pipes and plumbing with proper insulation, available at plumbing supply and home improvement stores.

 - Use temporary insulation, such as towels or blankets, until a better option is available.

 - Winterize your irrigation system, evaporative cooler, and backflow prevention assembly.

 E-mail your name, postal mailing address, and request to our Public Information / Conservation Office (PICO).

 If you have to turn off the water to your home or business, do so at the shut-off valve, not at the water meter.

 If you need the water meter valve turned off, call Tucson Water's emergency number at 520-791-4133 or Customer Service at 520-791-3242 (8 a.m. to 5 p.m., Monday-Friday).
 Learn where your shut-off valve is located in case you need to turn off the water in an emergency situation.

 - Locate your water meter.
 Most are located at the front of a home or business near the sidewalk, or in the rear, such as an alley.